-To our knowledge, Clotfelter et al. (2010) is the only existing evidence about the predictive validity of traditional teacher licensure test scores at the secondary level, but due to data limitations, they use a very different methodology than prior work at the elementary level.4 Specifically, Clotfelter et al. (2010) estimate a student fixed-effects model that relies on within-student, cross-subject comparisons (e.g., they find that students in high school math classrooms score higher on a subject test relative to tests in other subjects when they have a teacher in that subject who has high licensure test scores relative to their teachers in other subjects).5 In the next section, we describe the data that will allow us to build on this existing work and estimate models predicting student achievement that rely on cross-student, within-subject comparisons (e.g., do students in secondary math classrooms score higher on math tests, all else equal, when they have a math teacher who has higher licensure test scores than a math teacher with lower licensure test scores?) and produce separate estimates for different course levels and subjects.
+To our knowledge, Clotfelter, Ladd, and Vigdor, (2010) is the only existing evidence about the predictive validity of traditional teacher licensure test scores at the secondary level, but due to data limitations, they use a very different methodology than prior work at the elementary level.4 Specifically, Clotfelter et al. (2010) estimate a student fixed-effects model that relies on within-student, cross-subject comparisons (e.g., they find that students in high school math classrooms score higher on a subject test relative to tests in other subjects when they have a teacher in that subject who has high licensure test scores relative to their teachers in other subjects).5 In the next section, we describe the data that will allow us to build on this existing work and estimate models predicting student achievement that rely on cross-student, within-subject comparisons (e.g., do students in secondary math classrooms score higher on math tests, all else equal, when they have a math teacher who has higher licensure test scores than a math teacher with lower licensure test scores?) and produce separate estimates for different course levels and subjects.
+Importantly, we restrict our analysis to grades and subjects in which samesubject prior year test scores are available.
+This is important because prior work (e.g., Chetty, Friedman, & Rockoff, 2014a; Kane & Staiger, 2008; Jackson, 2014) has shown that controlling for prior test scores and other student and course information in a "value added" specification is sufficient to control for bias from the nonrandom sorting of students to classes and teachers.